corona-warn-app/cwa-app-ios/Kurzwahl2020/SwiftUI Doc & Help.md

 * 50:22 Preview: effect of environment on the layout
 * 51:55 Navigating your App

 ### Data Flow Through SwiftUI (video)
 Principles of Data Flow
+* 04:00 Single Source of Truth
+* 09:40 Every @State is a source of truth.
+Views are a function of state, not a sequence of events.
+*

 Anatomy of an Update
 Understanding Your Data

+More session:
+* "What's New in Swift"
+* "Modern Swift API Design"

 ### Building Custom Views in SwiftUI